speedcitytech/LITA-HUB/README.md

 ---
 This is where we include some basic lines of code or queries or even some of the DAX expressions used during your analysis;

+---SQL
 SELECT * FROM TABLE1
 WHERE CONDITION = TRUE

+### Dta Visualization
+cliick and drag your data here